async-graphql/async-graphql/docs/en/src/extensions_inner_working.md

 async fn request(&self, ctx: &ExtensionContext<'_>, next: NextRequest<'_>) -> Response {
     // The code here will be run before the prepare_request is executed. let result = next.run(ctx).await;
-    // The code after the completion of this futue will be after the processing, just before sending the result to the user. result
+    // The code after the completion of this future will be after the processing, just before sending the result to the user. result
 }
 ```